JonnyBanana/GAN_Canvas_Maker/README.md

 </BR>

-But it can also be launched locally, but obviously you need a good video card.
+But it can also be launched locally, but obviously you need a good graphic card.

 To launch the GAN locally you can use this command: